 Both of the above tax comparison methods include state and local government taxes, since most taxpayers are concerned with their total tax burden.
 (Federal taxes are assumed to apply uniformly throughout the country and, therefore, are not significant in explaining differences in tax burden among the states.)
 Another comparison that is sometimes made is to look at only state or local taxes.

 Washington has traditionally ranked high in state taxes but low in local taxes.
-For fiscal 1999 Washington state taxes per \$1,000 income are ranked 18th, while local taxes are ranked 33rd (Table 3).
-On the per capita basis, Washington state taxes are ranked 10th and local taxes are in 24th place (Table 8).
+For fiscal year 2004 Washington state taxes per \$1,000 of income are ranked 21st, while Washington local taxes are ranked 33rd (Table 3).
+On the per capita basis, Washington state taxes are ranked 13th and local taxes are in 28th place (Table 8).

-The explanation for these differences is provided in Table 11 which indicates that 68.1 percent of Washington's state and local tax dollar is collected at the state level while only 31.9 percent is attributable to local taxes.
-This is in contrast to most other states in which the relative share of state and local taxes is more evenly balanced.
-On the average, 61.3 percent of the total is collected at the state level and 38.7 percent is collected locally.
+The explanation for these differences is provided in Table 11 which indicates that nearly two-thirds of Washington's state and local tax dollar is collected at the state level while barely one-third is attributable to local taxes.
+This is in contrast to many other states in which the relative share of state and local taxes is more evenly balanced.
+In fact, in four states local tax collections exceed the amount received by the state.
 Washington collects a greater share of total state and local taxes at the state level for several reasons: limitations have been placed upon the revenue producing ability of the local property tax; Washington funds public education and certain other programs to a larger degree by state tax sources than many states; and local taxing authority is controlled by state law and new local tax sources must be authorized by the Legislature.